 1. You’re reading this.

 If you are questioning your substance abuse, that’s a strong indication that you are already aware that you have a problem.
-The good news is that by reading this, you’re taking a critically important first step toward education and acknowledgement.
+The good news is that by reading this, you’re taking a critically important first step toward education and acknowledgment.
 Until you learn and accept that there is a problem, there is no option for treatment.

 2. You’re lying to yourself.